wenqianchua/MDEF/docs/term01/05-techbeyondthemyth.md

 Also, one thing that I noticed about my work style is I tend to be more submissive when it comes to decision-making.
 Even though I have the experiences to stand firm on my decision, I did not voice out.
 When my thoughts were validated in the end, this has already cost a lot of unnecessary work and resource wastage.
 This is also something that my manager noted about me during my previous company as a UIUX designer.

->In the future, I think there might be an opportunity to incorporate technology that I learned in mental health projects.
+>In future, I think there is an opportunity to incorporate technology that I learned here in mental health projects.

 When I was working as a Design & Technology instructor in a high school, there were DIY projects where students craft involving Arduino.
 Thus, I could make my ‘Crisis / Hope Box’ idea more engaging by programming it with Arduino.
 There can be a display board that shows encouraging messages, a buzzer that goes off or makes music when somebody might be in distress, and so on.
 Potentially, there can also be a panic button that will automatically call the emergency contacts whenever somebody press it.
 I will keep these ideas in mind and see how they evolve as time goes by.